 Twisting the wrist at around 180 degrees towards the ground will cause the ball to spin into the batsman.
 The ring finger plays an important part as it rotates the ball in an anti-clockwise position.
 This will cause the ball to turn like an off spinner after pitching.

 All this takes a lot of trying, so don't expect to master it in a weekend.

 The control, precision and accuracy in bowling a googly come with time and practice.
 However, there is a risk associated with too much googly practice.

 You can lose your leg break and end up only being able to bowl googlies.

 This has been coined the googly syndrome and has been recognised by leg spinners and their coaches for many years.

 The best way to avoid it is to be careful how much you practice.
-A typical club leggie should bowl 8-10 overs a week in the nets.
-Of that, 1-2 overs at most should be googlies (and always finish with 2-3 overs of pure leg breaks with no variations).
+A typical club leggie might bowl 10 overs a week in the nets.
+Of that, you can avoid getting stuck only bowling a googly by keeping the practice down to 6-12 balls.
+On top of that, look to finish with 2-3 overs of pure leg breaks with no variations).

 This limited practice time is why it is so hard to master the googly, especially for young spinners.

 If you stick with your practice, keep firing the ball at a target without a batsman.